jodytburch/real-time-bus-tracker/README.md

 ADD MORE...

 ## How To Run:
-1. Get a copy of the following files by downloading or forking and cloning the repo to your local computer:
+1. Get a copy of the following files by downloading or forking and cloning this repo to your local computer: https://github.com/jodytburch/eyes-exercise
     - mapanimation.js
     - styles.css
     - index.html
-2. TBD ... get API Key for google maps ...
+2. TBD ... get API Key for mapbox maps ...
 3. Open or drag/drop the "index.html" file into a browser.
 4.